-Before providing the personal data to the data subject making the SAR, we shall review the personal data requested to see if they contain the personal data of other data subjects.
-If they do, we may redact the personal data of those other data subjects prior to providing the data subject with their personal data, unless those other data subjects have consented to the disclosure of their personal data or it is reasonable to disclose.

-If the SAR is manifestly unfounded or excessive, for example, because of its repetitive character, we may charge a reasonable fee, taking into account the administrative costs of providing the personal data, or refuse to act on the request.

-If we are not going to respond to the SAR we shall inform the data subject of the reason(s) for not taking action and of the possibility of lodging a complaint with the ICO.

-Where a non-work (i.e. private) email account is used to conduct work-related communications and/or official School business and the School reasonably suspects that information concerning the School's official business is held on that private account, The School shall require that individual to search their private email account.
+- do, we may redact the personal data of those other data subjects prior to providing the data subject with their personal data, unless those other data subjects have consented to the disclosure of their personal data or it is reasonable to disclose. - 9.5 If the SAR is manifestly unfounded or excessive, for example, because of its repetitive character, we may charge a reasonable fee, taking into account the administrative costs of providing the personal data, or refuse to act on the request. - 9.6 If we are not going to respond to the SAR we shall inform the data subject of the reason(s) for not taking action and of the possibility of lodging a complaint with the ICO. - 9.7 Where a non-work (i.e. private) email account is used to conduct work-related communications and/or official School business and the School reasonably suspects that information concerning the School's official business is held on that private account, The School shall require that individual to search their private email account.
 A record of the action taken will be recorded by the School.
 School personnel should note that they may be guilty of a criminal offence if they altar, deface, block, erase, destroy or conceal any record held by or on behalf of School, with the intention of preventing the disclosure of all, or any part, of the information that the applicant would be entitled to under the UK GDPR and domestic data protection legislation.
 The discovery or suspicion of any such offence must be reported immediately to management and the named Data Protection Officer and may be referred to the police.
-This policy applies to all recorded information held by the School in any format, including text message, messages sent over instant messaging networks, Facebook messages and other forms of electronic communications where they relate to the business of the School, whether sent using official or private accounts.

-Personal Data will, under normal circumstances, only be disclosed to a third party after written consent from the individual concerned has been obtained or the disclosure falls under an alternative legal basis, alongside a privacy notice being brought to the individual's attention.

-However, the requirement to obtain consent may be overridden in the event that the data falls within: a) an information sharing protocol or contract; b) one or more of the exemptions under the UK GDPR and domestic data protection legislation; or c) a court order or Parliamentary statute.

-In exceptional circumstances, staff will take reasonable action to inform the responsible authorities or employers of relevant Personal Data where there is a risk from others, a risk to an individual or where School receives lawful authority to disclose personal information or where there is an emergency situation based on the lawful basis of vital interests.
+This policy applies to all recorded information held by the School in any format, including text message, messages sent over instant messaging networks, Facebook messages and other forms of electronic communications where they relate to the business of the School, whether sent using official or private accounts. - 9.8 Personal Data will, under normal circumstances, only be disclosed to a third party after written consent from the individual concerned has been obtained or the disclosure falls under an alternative legal basis, alongside a privacy notice being brought to the individual's attention. - 9.9 However, the requirement to obtain consent may be overridden in the event that the data falls within: a) an information sharing protocol or contract; b) one or more of the exemptions under the UK GDPR and domestic data protection legislation; or c) a court order or Parliamentary statute. - 9.10 In exceptional circumstances, staff will take reasonable action to inform the responsible authorities or employers of relevant Personal Data where there is a risk from others, a risk to an individual or where School receives lawful authority to disclose personal information or where there is an emergency situation based on the lawful basis of vital interests.

-Responding to requests to rectify personal data
+10. Responding to requests to rectify personal data

-Data subjects have the right to have their inaccurate personal data rectified.
+10.1 Data subjects have the right to have their inaccurate personal data rectified.
 Rectification can include having incomplete personal data completed, for example, by a data subject providing a supplementary statement regarding the data.
 Where such a request is made, we shall, unless there is an exemption (see paragraph 16 below), rectify the personal data without undue delay.